 A zoomed in picture showing a pair of blue denim shorts on a person.
 They are also wearing a white t-shirt and on their hands you can see a watch, bands and a ring.

-Upcycling clothes is more than just a trendy DIY project— by turning un-loved clothes into something you’ll wear again and again, you’re extending the life of your wardrobe and contributing to a more sustainable future by helping to protect our planet from excess landfill, and CO2 emissions from the production of new clothes.
-In this article, we'll explore 5 upcycling clothes ideas that anyone can try.
+Upcycling clothes is more than just a trendy DIY project— by turning un-loved clothes into something you’ll wear again and again, you’re extending the life of your wardrobe and contributing to a more sustainable future by reducing waste and water consumption.* (Source: WRAP) In this article, we'll explore 20 upcycling clothes ideas that anyone can try.

 What you will need: